-In Pivotal Cloud Foundry (PCF) Ops Manager, the Pivotal Application Service (PAS) tile > Resource Config pane shows the components that the BOSH Director installs:
+In Pivotal Cloud Foundry (PCF) Ops Manager, the Resource Config pane in the PAS tile shows the components that the BOSH Director installs:

 - Scalable component fields let you select the instance count from a range of settings or enter a custom value.